qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i am not receiving my emails
 - i did not receive this mail
 - not receive emails
-- i have not received it. there is an issue.
 - i have not received this mail
 - not receiving any mails
 - i cannot receive emails only send them